mstepan/app-java21-template/README.md

 ```bash
 ./run.sh
 ```
-Note: we can't exeucte jar file directly b/c some incubator and preview features should be enabled using `--enable-preview --add-modules jdk.incubator.concurrent` JVM parameters.
+Note: we can't execute jar file directly b/c some incubator and preview features should be enabled using `--enable-preview` JVM parameters.

 ## Unit tests.